Healthy Xmas Food

 I had a client who LOVED drinking wine.
 Loved it.
 Drank every night.

 She had a goal to lose weight for her wedding.
 She had a great diet and ate good nutritious foods & a decent amount without ever binging or getting huge cravings.

 She just had to give up the drinking which for her, was a lot easier said than done because she was very social.

-We reduced it slowly week by week starting off with just drinking Friday & the weekends.
+We reduced it slowly week by week starting off with just drinking Friday and the weekends.
 Then just the weekends, then just one night, then just on special social occasions.
-By the end she lost all weight she wanted & no longer found it hard to say no to alcohol.
+By the end she lost all weight she wanted and no longer found it hard to say no to alcohol.
 She even managed to just have 2x drinks on her hen night (which was full of Irish mates).

 Did she feel that she missed out?
-Maybe a tiny bit but, more importantly, she felt & looked AMAZING on her wedding day.
+Maybe a tiny bit but, more importantly, she felt and looked AMAZING on her wedding day.
 A day she will remember for the rest of her life.

 So this Xmas think carefully.
 If you have goals that you are working towards, the choice is yours.

 Either take 2 steps forward or one step back.